 Should I Remove My Wisdom Teeth Before or After My Braces?

 If they pose a threat to your oral health, any dental health professional reviewing your case will refer you to an adequate team to remove those molars.

 As we’ve mentioned, your third molars won’t hurt your other teeth’ alignment, but they can become a serious threat to your dental health.

 Usually, orthodontic treatment starts and finishes long before these unwise teeth erupt.
 Considering they usually come out after the patient is 17 years old, you should have enough time to start your orthodontic treatment with any convenient orthodontic appliance in your early teens.

 You could use Invisalign® clear aligners, durable and reliable traditional metal braces, discreet ceramic braces options, or any other appliance that fits your needs.

 Frequent visits to your orthodontist or general dentist will help plan according to the status of your wisdom teeth.
 If the team notices these molars becoming a problem, you will have sufficient time to prepare for the removal and carry on with the healthiest version of your smile.

 Consulting With a Professional at Estes Orthodontics

 Make sure you consult with a professional about your unique circumstances.
-We will gladly coordinate with you to start your journey towards a beautiful and healthy smile.
+We will gladly coordinate with you to start your journey toward a beautiful and healthy smile.
 You can rest assured that we will take such things as the eruption of your wisdom teeth into consideration when planning your treatment.